home-assistant/home-assistant.io/source/_integrations/lcn.markdown

 #### Deleting entities

-To delete a sinlge entity, select the trash can icon next to it.
+To delete a single entity, select the trash can icon next to it.
 - **Result**: This removes the entity from the list and from Home Assistant.

 To delete multiple entities, enable selection mode, select the desired entries, and select **Delete Selected** in the upper right.